 A signed and dated note must be sent to school with the student if a change is made on how he/she is to get home from school.
 No transportation changes will be taken over the phone.
-A note may be faxed to 641-2449 with a parent’s signature.
+A note may be faxed to 803-641-2449 with a parent’s signature.
 Please call to be sure the fax was received.
-This is for the protection of your children.
+They can also be emailed to Ms. Busbee.

 Some examples of misbehavior on the bus are:

 - Standing/moving when the bus is in motion.

 - Putting head or arms outside the window.